-Our primary revenue sources are life insurance premiums, commissions, net investment income, net realized investment gains (losses), insurance lead sales and other income.
+Our primary revenue sources are net insurance premiums, commissions, net investment income, net gains (losses) on investments, insurance lead sales and other income.

-Net Premiums
+Net Insurance Premiums

 Net premiums consist of direct life insurance premiums due and collected from our policyholders on in-force insurance policies and premiums collected on assumed life reinsurance contracts, less reinsurance premiums paid to reinsurers.
 Direct premiums are recorded in our Insurance Segment and classified as first year premiums when they relate to the first calendar year coverage period.
 Premiums for policies outside their first calendar year are called renewal premiums.